Degradable, Biodegradable, Compostable – what’s the difference?

 What is degradable?

 The ability to be broken into a more simple chemical structure over time

 Sounds great, right?
 Well, actually, nearly everything is degradable when there’s no set time limit, and the resulting simpler structure may still be harmful to the environment.
-Garbage bags labeled “degradable” may be made from a thinner material to aid breakdown, but they will still release microplastics into the environment as they disintegrate.
+Garbage bags labeled “degradable” may be made from a thinner material to aid breakdown, but they will still release micro plastics into the environment as they disintegrate.
 You may have seen a second degradable variation “oxo degradable” which is equally bad for the planet.
-These plastics will break into smaller pieces more quickly but will never lose their chemical structure, meaning those microplastics will frequently end up in the food chain.
+These plastics will break into smaller pieces more quickly but will never lose their chemical structure, meaning those micro plastics will frequently end up in water systems, making their way up the food chain.